How to Get Your Car Road Trip Ready

 With summer approaching quickly, more and more auto owners are going on road trips to get out of the house.
 Any unexpected repair bill that’ll cost over $3,000 to fix is the last thing anyone needs.
 The best way to know whether or not your car is road trip ready is by taking the necessary steps above and getting your car protected for a worry-free trip.

 With an Endurance extended warranty, you gain peace of mind by knowing you’re protected with the most comprehensive packages in the market.
-Every policy also comes with trip interruption coverage if you ever experience a breakdown within 100 miles away from your address.
+Every contract also comes with trip interruption coverage if you ever experience a breakdown within 100 miles away from your address.
 Drivers are reimbursed up to $150/day for three days to help cover both meals and lodging.

 To learn more about Endurance warranty benefits, visit the Learning Center for more articles.

 Don’t have auto protection?
 Call us now or request a no-obligation quote to learn more about our relief options and flexible payment plans.

 Consejos de expertos para automóviles

 When it comes to keeping your vehicle in the best possible condition, there are few things more important than the oil and the oil delivery system.
 Regular oil changes and..